 we came at last to an adobe square sun-bleached and honeyed with busy voices. barking market traders hawked their wares - halite, tin and nugget-silver mined from those blue and hazy mountains, caged birds, of many colours, uttered (though we could not speak their language). spices sillaged the noon dry air and monkeys, leashed, and feral … Continue reading a balance act

 The sunlight on the café counter.
 Clatter, scrape and second cuppa.
 Stainless, Sheffield.
 Bowl of sugar.
-Elbow, knuckle ink and finger butter.
+Elbow, knuckle ink, fingered butter.
 Gingham vinyl tablecloth.
 Spoon song, ketchup, salt and pepper.
 Bubble.
 Double egg and chips.
 Love Me Tender, tiny speaker.
-The market barker's comedy - Same routine since ninety three. "arfur cue f'fifty pee." … Continue reading Tender.
+The market barker's comedy - Same routine since ninety three. "arfur cue f'fifty pee."
+His … Continue reading Tender.